What is a WiFi Booster and How Does it Improve Signal?

 Yes.

-As long as you have a wireless signal in your home or business, WiFi boosters are guaranteed to improve the signal's range.
+As long as you have a wireless signal in your home or business, WiFi boosters will improve the signal's range.

 For optimal results, don’t hide the booster behind furniture, in a gap between your living room couch and the wall, or place it near appliances that can interfere with the signal.
 Doing so will degrade the WiFi booster's range and power, which might cause unsatisfactory results.